bunsanweb/anatta-engine/README.md

 $ npm install
 ```

-Then you can run example programs in the [`examples`](./examples/) directory.
+Then you can run the example programs in the [`examples`](./examples/) directory.

-For details of the examples, see:
+For more details on the examples, see:

 - [examples/readme.md](examples/readme.md)

-## About the source codes
+## About the source code

-The source codes are written with the ECMAScript 2015 without `modules`.
+The source code is written with ECMAScript 2015 without `modules`.
 Several node.js external packages are used inside,
 but are not revealed outside except standard `DOM` objects
 (in "jsdom" and "xmldom").